Cookies managing

 On February 27, the heating was gone.
 I had to sleep in fur boots and a fur coat.
 Then it became cold even in the fur coat, and I laid the second fur coat on the bed.

-For three weeks, I almost did not drink, did not eat, and did not go to the toilet, sorry for the details.
-All the life processes have slowed down.
+For three weeks, I almost did not drink, eat, or go to the toilet.
+All my body’s functions slowed down.
 I am 67 years old.
-My legs unlearned how to walk, climbing to the second floor was like conquering Mount Everest.
+My legs forgot how to walk, and climbing to the second floor was like conquering Mount Everest.
 It was very hard.

-From our entrance, there was only left an alcoholic on the ground floor and a drug addict on the first one.
-Also, an old woman with a dog above me.
-I met a neighbor from the second entrance, 42 years old, Ph.D., chopping wood.
-I told him: "Vasily, when you and your mother are leaving, you warn me."
+From our building section, only an alcoholic on the ground floor and a drug addict on the second floor remained.
+There was also an old woman with a dog above me.
+I met a neighbor from the second entrance, a 42 year old Ph.D., chopping wood.
+I told him: "Vasily, when you and your mother decide to leave, let me know."

 “What, lads, you want some water?”

-Personally, I did not come into contact with Russian soldiers, otherwise, I'm afraid, I would not talk to you.
-I am a talkative, emotional person, I would have blurted everything out in their faces.
+I myself did not come into contact with any Russian soldiers, otherwise, I'm afraid, I would not be speaking to you.
+I am a talkative, emotional person, and I would have blurted everything out in their faces.
 They came to one of my friends – ten of them.
 She asked them where they were from.
 From Tambov, they said.
 She described them as precise in their movements, in full gear.
-They checked her papers, took her phone, and one of them declared: “Before your eyes, I am breaking the SIM card and returning the phone.”
+They checked her papers, took her phone, and one of them declared: “Before your eyes, I am breaking the SIM card and returning your phone.”
 Who do you think you are to take my things in my house?!
-Of course, I wouldn't hesitate to tell them off.
+Of course, I wouldn't have hesitated to tell them off.

 The town of Bucha after liberation from Russian occupation.
 The body of a murdered woman